-“It is alright now, Mr. Vio.
+“It is alright now, Lord Vio.
 I have brought down that foe with a kick.”

 Thinking that he heard wrong, Vio rises from behind the desk.
-It is precisely as Lil states; he sees a young man collapsed in the garden.
+It’s precisely as Lil states; he sees a young man collapsed in the garden.

 The young man’s physique is well maintained, his hair short and tawny.

-Erik’s hair is a dull shade of blond and when he is compared to this intruder, he is shorter and thinner.
-They are not the same person.
+Erik’s hair is a dull shade of blond and compared to this intruder, he is shorter and thinner.
+They’re not the same person.

 The trespasser is supine and unconscious; it seems to have been a little while since he fainted.

-After groaning an “ugh,” the person lifts the upper half of his body.
+After groaning, the person lifts the upper half of his body.
 Blood starts dripping from his nose.

 “L-Lil?
 Are you perhaps familiar with martial arts?”

-She says this during a jump while paying no mind to her skirt, her right leg partway outside of the window frame.
+She says this mid-jump, paying no mind to her skirt, her right leg partway outside of the window frame.

 “Mr. Jill?
 Why should I stop?
 This person is an intruder, an intruder!”